 Manually Unsubscribe Customers

-Postscript automatically processes and confirms all opt-out requests you receive through your Postscript phone number(s).
-However, it's important that you stay on top of your customer responses in the off chance an unsubscribe request makes it past Postscript's screening.
+Postscript automatically processes and confirms all opt-out requests received through your Postscript phone number(s).
+However, you must stay on top of your customer responses in the off chance an unsubscribe request makes it past Postscript's screening.

 You have two options when manually unsubscribing a customer: via the customer response page or from the subscriber details page.